-The practice provided patients with information about the range of treatments available at the practice.
-This was done verbally on the phone or in person.
+The practice's website provided patients with information about the range of treatments available at the practice.

-The dentist explained the methods they used to help patients understand their treatment options.
-These included for example, photographs, study models, videos, X-ray images.
+A dentist explained the methods they used to help patients understand their treatment options.
+These included study models and X-ray images.

 Are services responsive to people's needs?